merenlab/merenlab.org/data/micr-obs-future/index.md

-## Filter samples based on coverage and detection
+## Filtering samples based on coverage and detection

 In this section, we describe all the steps taken to filter the samples based on coverage and detection.
 Our cutoff was be to only keep samples, in which at least one of the metagenomes was detected with at least 0.5 detection and 10x coverage.